Meteor-Community-Packages/meteor-autoform/README.md

 keyword, then you can use this trick to avoid writing helpers.

-If you don't use quotation marks, then you must define a helper function with that name and have it return the SimpleSchema or Meteor.Collection instance.
+If you don't use quotation marks, then you must define a helper function with that name and have it return the SimpleSchema or Mongo.Collection instance.

 Probably the best technique for organizing your form schemas and making them available as helpers is to add all SimpleSchema instances to a `Schemas` object